anderson3x11/DXEE/README.md

 - Choose between:
   - `Fullscreen`
   - `Borderless fullscreen window` *(recommended for alt-tabbing)*
-- **Resolution**: Set to your native screen resolution (You might to select fullscreen first to set your resolution)
+- **Resolution**: Set to your native screen resolution (You might have to select fullscreen first to set your resolution)

 ### Field of View
 - ☑ `Custom`: `91`